 This content may contain affiliate links for products I use and recommend.
 If you subscribe or make a purchase after clicking one of these links, I’ll earn a little money at no extra cost to you.
 Thank you!

 Repetitive stress injury (RSI) from working on a computer is a concern for adults, but now even teenagers are experiencing RSI as computer and phone usage increases (1).

 This combination of this ergonomic keyboard and the mouse below has basically eliminated my wrist pain and swelling.
 I know that because every time I use my laptop as a laptop instead of docked at my workstation, my wrists complain terribly.

 Although I prefer wired peripherals, the wireless Microsoft Sculpt Ergonomic Keyboard for Business is the only ergonomic keyboard that I was able to find with the chiclet-style keys.
-I did consider Wirecutter’s recommendation for a fully split keyboard, but I didn’t want to gamble so much money since I haven’t used a mechanical keyboard in a long time.
+I have used this keyboard for over 4 years, bringing it to the office with me and then using it at home.